Here’s the thing:

 Learning should be a core pillar to your side business.

 To help you out check out the courses section here on my blog.
 This is where I continually update the latest courses that I feel are the best of the best to learn from.

 Another core tool I recommend you have in your arsenal is a mastermind.
-If you’re not familiar what this is it’s basically a core group of people typically not more than 5 that come together on a weekly basis to exchange thoughts and ideas on how they could improve their businesses.
+If you’re not familiar with what this is it’s basically a core group of people typically not more than 5 that come together on a weekly basis to exchange thoughts and ideas on how they could improve their businesses.

 I was recently in a mastermind up until last year and recently stopped because of personal reasons.
 However I am looking to join or start a new mastermind here shortly.

-The great thing I like about masterminds is that it allows you to bounce ideas off of people.
+The great thing I like about masterminds is that it allow you to bounce ideas off of people.
 For example, if I have a product idea I could share it with the mastermind and they could all give me feedback on it to help me improve it.